soegaard/racket-osx-libs/README.txt

     pkg-config, autoconf, automake, and, libtools

-Although not strictly neccessary this approavh makes it *much* easier not to accidently run into problems due to existing libaries already on your system.
+Although not strictly neccessary this approach makes it *much* easier not to accidently run into problems due to existing libaries already on your system.
 For example: If you spot /opt/local/lib/ in any of your paths, then you are probably linking agains the macports versions rather than your own.